10 Things That Used to Be on Every Website That You Totally Forgot About

 It’s taken a lot of effort to get to where we are today.
 Those of us who fondly remember the day when our houses first plugged a network cable into our computer (days when there was one computer in the house and no Wi-Fi) will also remember the “amazing” features that every website had.
 The Internet allowed us to do so much with so little and many of us jumped at the chance to make our mark in this brand new world.

 If you’re ready for a healthy dose of nostalgia, let’s take a look at 10 things that were everywhere back in the early days of the Internet that might bring back some good memories.

 Our penchant for numbers never fails – and really, what’s the point of having a website if not to show people how popular you are?
 Since this couldn’t be measured in likes or followers at the time, many personal websites would put one of these bad boys at the bottom of the page:

 If you had a Geocities website, then you’ll remember the excitement when your counter went up 20 hits from when you last checked the site last night.
 “Wow, 20 people looked at my site?
 Who could they be?!?!!”
 Those were different days.

 Autoplaying MIDI Music

 What better way to greet your visitors than to set the mood with some music?
 Back in the day, many websites felt the need to have audio blast through speakers with no warning whatsoever as soon as a website loaded.
-Slow Internet speeds meant that large audio files were out of the question, so MIDI files were standard when it came to generating noise.
+Slow Internet speeds meant that large audio files were out of the question, so MIDI files were the old web design standard when it came to generating noise.